Last Updated on August 29, 2020

 What is landing page optimization?

 Landing page optimization ensures that all of your landing page elements work together to engage your visitor and maximize the conversion rate of visitors to leads.
-You should never set it and forget it but review and improve the elements so you can improve your conversions.

 Landing page optimization focuses on things such as:

 - Headline.
 In addition to making it congruent with the ad, font size, prominence and clarity of the headline can keep the visitor on the page longer.